 - Lawyers, in-house legal advisers and paralegals – to draft good documents and provide good advice.

 - Auditors and assurance providers (internal and external) – to provide plain language assurance.

 - Risk managers – to manage risks regarding complicated or unlawful language.

 - Compliance officers – to effectively comply with plain language laws.

 We also offer this topic in the form of a short executive briefing to help develop successful compliance programs and explain the issues to boards of directors, investors and other business stakeholders.
 The briefing helps executives convert compliance efforts into positive public relations and business benefits.

 Who is the presenter?

 Andrew is a practical and internationally experienced commercial attorney, with specific expertise in plain legal language and consumer protection law.
 He is a fanatical plain language lawyer who drafts, edits and audits a wide range of agreements and other legal documents using plain language principles.
-He enjoys educating clients and colleagues about plain language, and has been interviewed on national radio on this topic.
+He enjoys educating clients and colleagues about plain language.

 How long is it?

 The workshop is usually either a half day or a full day, depending on the level of detail wanted.
 Seminars and executive briefings are usually 45 minutes to an hour.